Queen Margaret Hospital

-Queen Margaret Hospital is a hospital located in the town of Dunfermline in Fife, Scotland.
+Queen Margaret Hospital is a hospital located in the city of Dunfermline in Fife, Scotland.
 It is managed by NHS Fife.

 History

 The hospital was commissioned to replace the Milesmark Hospital, the Dunfermline and West Fife District Hospital and the Dunfermline Maternity Hospital.
 The first phase of the new hospital, which excluded maternity services, opened in 1985.
 The second phase was completed in 1993 and the new facilities were officially opened by the Princess Royal later that year.

 From January 2012, all of Fife's accident and emergency services were located at the Victoria Hospital in Kirkcaldy.
 In 2014 improvements were made to the reception area aimed at making the area more welcoming.

 Services

 The hospital provides breast surgery, ophthalmology, dermatology and day surgery services.

 Public transport

 Various Stagecoach East Scotland bus services stop at the hospital.
 A railway station is within a ten-minute walk of the hospital.

 Radio West Fife

 Radio West Fife is the current hospital radio service broadcasting to Queen Margaret Hospital.